Johnson, Evinrude, OMC, outboard motor, outboard motor repair, 9.5 hp, date/year of manufacture, water pump, carburetor,

 Finding some key replacement parts may be a problem as some are now obsolete and getting awfully hard to find for the pre 1967s.
 One of those is the front motor mount.
 Grab hold of the flywheel (not running, of course!) and see if you can move the whole powerhead forward and aft.
 A small movement in the rubber mounting is normal, large movement is a broken mount ---all too common a issue on these old motors.
 At 1967 the motor mounts were improved.

-Sometimes the nameplate found on the LH side of the upper steering/clamping bracket can get removed.
+There should be the model and serial number on riveted on 1” X 2” aluminum ID plate on the LH side of the transom mount bracket (looking forward).
+Sometimes this ID plate can get removed.
 If this happens, you can still usually tell which motor it is by looking at the 25 cent size soft plug in the upper rear RH side of the block.
 I have heard from more than one person that their plug had numbers that do not match any of the codes, so this kind of backs up the idea of a change after the 1979 date, as the factory changed things as time went on.

 If you need to check on parts and do not have a actual parts list booklet, one of your best sources is http://www.crowleymarine.com/ They have a complete listing of about all of the Johnson and Evinrude motors showing exploded parts views with part numbers where you may be able order parts online from them.
 Or this one http://www.marineengine.com/parts/parts.html